 8.3.1.
-Create a Secondary Storage Mount Point for the New Zone mkdir -p /mnt/secondary
+Create a Secondary Storage Mount Point for the New Zone

 To be sure the most up-to-date system VMs are deployed in new zones, you need to seed the latest system VM template to the zone's secondary storage.
 The first step is to create a mount point for the secondary storage.
 Then seed the system VM template.